Free Erie County Public Records Lookup (Search Anyone)

 Follow the instructions for using this tool found in the section on criminal court cases earlier in this guide.
 You may be able to find a probation order by looking in the sentencing information.

-How To Get a Background Check Done in Erie County Ohio
+How To Complete a Background Check in Erie County Ohio

 There are several reasons why someone might want to conduct a background check.
 For one thing, you can perform one on yourself to make sure there are no surprises and inaccuracies when you go to apply for a new job, lease, or license.